-And while the plea may have been intended for general consideration, it represented in many instances a personal appeal for the exercise of a greater degree or intensity of Indianness, particularly by those who were prevented, for a variety of reasons, from practicing real Indianness.
-(Excerpt from book)
+Back in the 1960s, bumper stickers advocated “Think Indian.”
+And while this plea may have been intended for general consideration, it represented a personal appeal for exercising an increased intensity of Indigeneity, especially for those prevented from practicing real Indigeneity.